butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 2) Open-source (of course 😉 )
 3) Extendable with plugins
 4) Activated in a few seconds on the cloud or on-premise
+5) Allowing the management of roles (as simple strings) and additional information saved as a JSON

 Existing solutions are cumbersome and too complex for the simple use cases we needed.